cocasema/micro-ROS-doc/README.md

     micro-ROS applications to be used along with NuttX.
 * [docker](https://github.com/microROS/docker):
     Docker-related material to set up, configure and develop with micro-ROS hardware.

-## Documentation

-In this repository you can find all the micro-ROS related documentation:

-* [Install and run](./docs/install_and_run.md): This is a guide on how to set up environment and run the provided examples.
-* [rclc](./docs/rclc.md): User API layer documentation and diagrams.
-* [rmw-microxrcedds](./docs/rmw_microxrcedds.md): Documentation related to the middleware layer using Micro XRCE-DDS.
-* [type_support](./docs/type_support.md): Type support mechanism documentation.

 ## Dockers images